40 Human Foods That Dogs Can Eat Safely: Vet Reviewed List

 20. Sweet Potato

-It seems like sweet potato is in just about every high-end dog food these days and for good reason: It’s packed with fiber, vitamin C, and potassium.
+It seems like sweet potato is in just about every high-end dog food these days and for good reason: It’s packed with fiber, vitamins A and C, and potassium.
 It’s used in place of grains in many kibbles, so it should help keep your dog full without causing digestive issues.

 21. Green Peas

 Peas are excellent for dogs, as they have tons of A and B vitamins, as well as zinc, iron, and potassium.
-They’re also surprisingly high in protein, although dogs don’t get all their necessary nutrients from plant proteins as they do from animal proteins.
+They’re also surprisingly high in protein, although be aware that dogs don’t get all their necessary nutrients from plant proteins as they do from animal proteins.
 Just make sure peas are given in moderation, diets that use high amounts of peas as a source of protein in dogs diets have been linked to the potential development of heat issues in dogs.

-Many people claim that celery is nutritionally useless — but it is high in fiber and it is safe for your dog to eat.
+Many people claim that celery is nutritionally useless—but it is high in fiber and it is safe for your dog to eat.

 23. Cooked Potatoes